GAURAV VARMA

 Solid Cable stores connection and subscription state in your database, and uses polling to check for new messages to broadcast.
 It’s fast enough for most use cases and especially helpful when keeping deployments lean.

-, simply set the adapter to solid_cable
+In cable.yml, simply set the adapter to solid_cable:

 1production: